burakkoray/TennisKata/README.md

 4. If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “advantage” for the player in the lead.

+## How to Run

+Please run the unit tests